-(i) Whether the redeveloper has filed or intends to file an application with the Department of Revenue to receive tax incentives under the Nebraska Advantage Act or the ImagiNE Nebraska Act for a project located or to be located within the redevelopment project area;
+(i) Whether the redeveloper has filed or intends to file an application to receive tax incentives under the Nebraska Advantage Act or the ImagiNE Nebraska Act for a project located or to be located within the redevelopment project area;

 (ii) Whether such application includes or will include, as one of the tax incentives, a refund of the city's local option sales tax revenue; and

 (iii) Whether such application has been approved under the Nebraska Advantage Act or the ImagiNE Nebraska Act.